 It’s no secret that excessive debt often contributes to lower credit score.
 If you are working on improving your credit score you might have several debts that are in repayment, whether they be credit cards or personal loans.
 But how can you know which debts to pay off first, or if you should pay at all?

-Here are a few tips to simplify the process so that your credit score goes back up as quickly as possible.
+Here are some tips to simplify the process so that your credit score goes back up as quickly as possible.

 1. Check Your Credit Report and Credit Scores